TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 For example, if you see the USDA Organic seal of approval, you know that the shampoo contains at least 70% certified organic ingredients.

-Certifications help you avoid greenwashing and give you peace of mind that the products meet specific standards and criteria.
+Looking for sustainability labels helps you avoid greenwashing and gives you peace of mind that the products meet specific standards and criteria.

 However, it's worth noting that some outstanding organic products might not be officially certified as organic.
 This is usually due to the expense of certification that some smaller companies can't afford.